Inflectra/rapise-documentation/docs/Guide/ses_spy_dialog.md

 2. Select `Tools > Spy` from the main menu
 3. Click the **Spy** button on the [Recording Activity Dialog](recording_activity_dialog.md)

-    > Note: If you use this method, the dialog has an extra **Learn Object** button.
+    > Note: If you use this method, the dialog will include an additional **Learn Object** button.

 ## Choosing the type of Spy

-You can change the type of Spy that will be launched by clicking on the down arrow to the right of the Spy icon in the main application toolbar:
+You can change the type of Spy that will be launched by clicking the down arrow to the right of the Spy icon on the main application toolbar:

 ![spy_choose_library](./img/object_spy1.png)